Equestrian (say it like this: ek-west-ree-un) events are horse riding events.

-This is an equestrian event for teams of four riders and their horses, and there's also a jumping event for single riders.
+This is an equestrian event for teams of four riders and their horses, and there are also jumping event for single riders.
 Each rider must must make their horse jump over about 14 or 15 sets of rails.

 They must do this in a set time.
 They lose points if the horse knocks any of the rails, if the horse will not jump, or if the horse takes too long to complete the course.

 Dressage (say: dress-arj )

-The riders make their horses do about thirty six different moves.
+The riders make their horses do about thirty-six different moves.
 Some moves are very slow.
 The moves test the horse's strength and balance as well as how well horse and rider work together.
-The horse looks like it is dancing.
+Sometimes the horse looks like it is dancing.

 Eventing has three parts.
 The first part is dressage.

 The second is cross country, when riders have to ride their horses along a track in a set time.
 As well as the time limit there are a number of walls, logs and fences they jump over, and a water crossing.

 The third part of the contest is jumping, which shows how fit and strong the horses are after a cross country race.
 Individual riders and teams of four compete in this event.